 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss securities law compliance issues attendant with M&A transactions.
+This CLE course will discuss securities law compliance issues attendant with M&A transactions.
 The program will focus on the most commonly used safe harbor for an exemption from registration under the Securities Act of 1933, Regulation D, and how to use it in an M&A transaction.
 The program will discuss the requirements of Regulation D, a brief introduction on integration considerations, required disclosures, and the limitations of general solicitation and advertising to target shareholders.

 - Spotting Securities Law Issues in the M&A Context (not always easy!)